 Standard proposals for a given deadline are accepted between the publication of the "Call for Proposals" for that deadline and the deadline itslef.

 The cover sheet must be filled in completely, and submitted through the web-based form.

-The scientific and outreach abstracts should each not exceed 150 words.
+The scientific and outreach abstracts should each not exceed 850 characters including spaces.